tonyngmk/vegerice/README.md

 For eaters by eaters, to hunt for the best food deals (community-driven).

+## Why?

-## Why is this required?
-Don't we have Kiasu Foodies TG group, food reviews by bloggers, or even Google Maps, etc.?
+| Don't we have Kiasu Foodies TG group, food reviews by bloggers, or even Google Maps, etc.?

 Since the advent of e-commerce, comparing products has been easy through community-sourced 5-point review systems.